 Back to the articles

-The industrial CT measurement technology in quality monitoring
+Industrial CT measurement technology in quality monitoring

-Mechanical measurement techniques
+Mechanical measuring techniques

 Which mechanical measuring techniques are used depends on the customer's requirements.
 The decisive factor is the tolerance specified for the components.
 While calipers can only be used to check tolerances of +- 0.1 mm, modern multi-sensor measuring devices can be used to take digital measurements, some of which can detect tolerances of several hundredths of a millimeter.

-Optical measuring instruments
+Optical measuring devices

-The Industrial CT Metrology
+Industrial CT measurement technology

 Industrial computed tomography is now an established procedure in the